aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/contents-management/working-with-content-control-sdt/_index.md

 title: Working with Content Control SDT in Python
 articleTitle: Working with Content Control SDT
 linktitle: Working with Content Control SDT
-description: "Using python you can embed customer-defined semantics as well as its behaviour and appearance into a document using Python."
+description: "Using python you can embed customer-defined semantics as well as its behaviour and appearance into a document."
 type: docs
 weight: 60
 url: /python-net/working-with-content-control-sdt/